hamcuks/hackintosh-x442urr/Readme.md

 If you're facing problem when using this EFI, you can open issue in this GitHub or direct contact on [Telegram](https://t.me/hamcuks)

 ## Credits
-- Hackintosh Indonesia, Hackintosh Nusantara, Hackintosh Lover, and all mackintosh forum in the world
+- Hackintosh Indonesia, Hackintosh Nusantara, Hackintosh Lover, and all Hackintosh forum in the world
 - [Dortania](https://dortania.github.io) as their pretty nice guide
 - [Zenbook Hackintosh by Hieplpvip](https://github.com/hieplpvip/Asus-Zenbook-Hackintosh)
 - [Andres ZeroCross](https://github.com/andreszerocross) for patch reference